 First we gutted the TV.
 This is fun but messy.
 Keep a garbage bag nearby and, if you have household members who eat random objects, they shouldn’t be a part of this project.
 We made several toys out of the insides of the TV, plus I got a really cool trapezoid-shaped mirror out of the deal.

 One unexpected favorite toy was the “e-bug”.
 My pre-teen invented them.
 They are actually the resistors out of the TV.
 The computer board became an e-bug village.
 Seriously, they got hours of play out of this until the e-bugs became something to fight over and mysteriously disappeared.

-Later, after we saw 20,000 Leagues Under the Sea at Children’s Theatre, the e-bug village morphed into a bomb that needed diffusing.
+Later, after we saw 20,000 Leagues Under the Sea at Children’s Theatre, the e-bug village morphed into an challenge that needed diffusing.
 I think we may have gotten enough play just from this piece.
 However, this toy also “mysteriously” disappeared after several months of it being left around the house (nobody wants to step on that), but it was fun to watch the games they could make from it while it lasted.

 - This is an e-bug village.
 Ebugs are also made from TV innards.
 It is also sometimes a bomb that needs defusing. sometimes I step on it.

 After the TV is gutted, you can decorate (or not) to your hearts content.
 We added a tension rod and curtains, but this addition was not particularly popular with the kids.
 Curtains are one of those grown-up additions to make it look better in the family room.
 Some of my Pinterest inspirations were much smaller.
 They have the benefit of being easier to find a home for, but the kids really like being inside the TV.
 The large TV lends itself to other play — besides just puppet shows.